What Is Premature Birth?

-Premature or otherwise high-risk babies generally only developed necrotizing enterocolitis when fed cow’s milk-based formula either via the mouth or by tube.
-NEC also typically develops within an infant’s first two weeks of life.
+Premature or otherwise high-risk babies are at higher risk for necrotizing enterocolitis when fed cow’s milk-based formula either via the mouth or by tube.
+NEC also usually develops within an infant’s first two weeks of life.

 What Are the Symptoms of Necrotizing Enterocolitis?

 - Low heart rate